Philippine design icon faces uncertain future

 Written by Julia Nebrija, CNN

-Julia Nebrija is a Filipino-American urban planner based in Manilla.
+Julia Nebrija is an urban planner based in Manila.

 Saudi Arabia, Jesus Christ and Pokemon might make for an unlikely trio of design inspirations.
 But in the Philippines, don't be surprised to find all three adorning the side of a jeepney.